Which place is cheaper, Anchorage or Fort Lauderdale?

 In January, Fort Lauderdale usually receives more rain than Anchorage.
 Fort Lauderdale gets 2.2 inches (55 mm) of rain, while Anchorage receives 0.7 inches (19 mm) of rain each month for the winter.

 Both Anchorage and Fort Lauderdale during the spring are popular places to visit.
 Many travelers come to Fort Lauderdale for the beaches and the natural beauty.
+Furthermore, many visitors come to Anchorage in the spring for the natural beauty.

 In Anchorage, it's very sunny this time of the year.
 It's quite sunny in Fort Lauderdale.
 In the spring, Fort Lauderdale often gets more sunshine than Anchorage.
 Fort Lauderdale gets 300 hours of sunny skies this time of year, while Anchorage receives 233 hours of full sun.